Ibrassow/ibrassow.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page # <span style="color: red;"> </span>
 ---

 Hi!
-I'm a second-year graduate student in the Mechanical Engineering (Robotics & Controls) at Carnegie Mellon University (CMU), a [Belgian American Educational Foundation](https://baef.be/) Scholar, and a member of the [Robotic Exploration Lab](http://rexlab.ri.cmu.edu/).
-I am actively looking for full-time roles in Robotics, Aerospace, or any other interesting opportunities, so definitely reach out!
+I'm currently an Autopilot Software Engineer at [Tesla](https://www.tesla.com/) putting :brain: in :car:.
+Previously, I was a graduate student in Mechanical Engineering (Robotics & Controls) at Carnegie Mellon University (CMU), a [Belgian American Educational Foundation](https://baef.be/) Scholar, and a member of the [Robotic Exploration Lab](http://rexlab.ri.cmu.edu/).

 Advised by Pr.
 [Zac Manchester](https://rexlab.ri.cmu.edu/) and Pr.
 [Howie Choset](https://www.ri.cmu.edu/ri-faculty/howie-choset/), my current research focuses on real-time optimization-based planning, control, and navigation for agile robots and autonomous spacecraft.
-I also actively work on the system design, guidance, navigation, and control (GNC), flight software, and communication subsystems for our satellite missions (Py4, Argus).
+I also actively work on the system design, guidance, navigation, and control (GNC), flight software, and communication subsystems for our satellite missions (Argus, PY4).

 Previously, I graduated with a B.S. in Electromechanical Engineering from [Université libre de Bruxelles](https://www.ulb.be/en) (Belgium) in 2022.
 My undergraduate research was centered on the development, experimental testing, and control of new sensors and actuators for minimally invasive endoscopic and surgical tools, and on local model-order reduction optimization for spacecraft reentry simulation.